KhyleCalpe/CS-32-Spring/README.md

 # CS-32-Spring

-These are my solutions to Smallberg's CS 32 Spring Quarter Homeworks and Projects.
+These are my solutions to Professor Smallberg's CS 32 Spring Quarter Homeworks and Projects.